 There are hundreds of types of documents and millions of them (yes, it’s hyperbole but it’s true, right?) are created and pass into different stages like;

 Did we forget any steps?
 Probably!
 There’s always a never-ending stack of tasks to do, I’m sure you can think of a few right now!

-White papers, technical data sheets, brochures, case studies, leaflets, product specifications, fact sheets, manuals, user guides, color charts and other documents that are generated and updated yearly or periodically.
+White papers, technical documents , brochures, case studies, leaflets, product specifications, fact sheets, manuals, user guides, color charts and other documents that are generated and updated yearly or periodically.
 These documents and these labors are our inputs.
 Creating all marketing documents takes too much time, burns your money and, in fact requires data, information and collaboration with other departments like R&D, sales, marketing and customer support.